leogaggl/betterforboothby/content/page/contact.md

 title: "Contact Us"
 weight: 6
 description: "Get in touch with the Better for Boothby team.
 We'd love to hear from you.
 Find our contact details here."
-keywords: ["contact", "get in touch", "email", "boothby", "community"]
+keywords: ["contact", "get in touch", "email", "Electorate of Boothby", "community"]
 ---

 We'd love to hear from you.
 Whether you have a question, a suggestion, or want to get involved, please don't hesitate to reach out.